pooja827/Fraud-detection-credit-card/README.md

 # Fraud-detection-credit-card
 Uses both supervised and unsupervised learning algorithms

 Anomaly detection helps in the early detection of critical outliers in a system.
 Based on the context, these outliers can be detrimental and result in loss of resources, and time through errors, fraud, manipulation of stocks, and other such malicious activities.
 Outliers can also be beneficial for example in investing, and arbitrage.
 Business decisions that leverage anomaly detection, which used to require intense human resource and capacity can now be completed in a short time through versatile models and automation.
-In this project I implemented the findings of the Feature Engineering for Credit Card Fraud research paper to create both supervised and unsupervised models for fraud detection.
+In this project I implemented the findings of the Feature Engineering for Credit Card Fraud detection to create both supervised and unsupervised models for fraud detection.

 # Feature Engineering for Credit Card Fraud Paper Summary